SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/overview.md

 For details on editing a dashboard, refer to [Working with dashboards](#dashboards).

-To reset the Home dashboard to its original content, click **More...** at the right of the top menu bar and then click **Restore dashboard**.
+To reset the Home dashboard to its original content, click at the right of the top menu bar and then click **Restore dashboard**.